Is Oslo safe for solo female travelers?

 Oslo is generally an extremely safe city for solo female travelers, solo travelers, and travelers in general.

 Statistics support this: the Norwegian capital has one of the lowest crime rates in the world.
-You will find the locals to be helpful and respectful, most of the city streets are well-lit at night, and public transportation is safe to use at all hours.
+You will find the locals to be helpful and respectful, most of the city streets are well-lit at night, and public transportation is generally safe to use at all hours.

-As always, follow basic safety precautions such as not walking alone late at night in deserted areas or leaving your belongings unattended.
+Yet, as always, follow basic safety precautions such as not walking alone late at night in deserted areas or leaving your belongings unattended.

-📍 EpicNomadLife Tips For A Safe Holiday:
+๐ EpicNomadLife Quick Tips For A Safe Holiday:

-• Dont get visibly intoxicated.
+- Dont get visibly intoxicated.

-• Ask your host or hotel staff for advice about the area where you are staying.
+- Ask your host or hotel staff for advice about the area where you are staying.

-• Keep your pockets and bags closed.
+- Keep your pockets and bags closed.

-• Be normally vigilant of your surroundings in crowded areas.
+- Be normally vigilant of your surroundings in crowded areas.

-• Don’t leave your drink out of sight in bars and restaurants.
+- Don’t leave your drink out of sight in bars and restaurants.

-• Take registered taxis or public transportation.
+- Take registered taxis, Uber, or public transportation.

 Crime Rate In Oslo Is Low

-The general crime rate in Oslo is very low and decreasing.
+First up, the general crime rate in Oslo is very low and decreasing.

-It is generally safe for travelers to move around in the public sphere in Oslo at all hours of the day and night.
 I have walked everywhere in Oslo alone thousands of times, day and night, and have never experienced anything threatening or uncomfortable.

 If you left your drink alone for some reason, get a new one (so don’t leave your drink alone, as cocktails in Norway are expensive!).